lsulibraries/ETL-Transform/README.md

     - Specified only the CSV name to save the file in the current directory: -o FINAL_CSV_NAME.csv

-## Data Ingestion using Workbench tool :
+## 3. Data Ingestion using Workbench tool :
 ```sh
 ./workbench --config CONFIG.yml --check
 ./workbench --config CONFIG.yml
 ```

-### Command Line Arguments
-The code uses command-line arguments to specify the input and output directories and the CSV file with metadata.)</br>
-Command Line Arguments:)</br>